moshiur1412/CoreFunctions/README.md

 ## Overview

-Develop for must have requirements.
+Develop for some necessary requirements.

 ## Problem Domain Area